swiftlang/swiftly/Documentation/SwiftlyDocs.docc/getting-started.md

     }

     @Tab("macOS") {
-        On macOS you can either run the pkg installer from the command-line like this or just run the package by double-clicking on it (not recommended):
+        On macOS you can either run the pkg installer from the command-line like this or run the package by double-clicking on it (not recommended):

         ```
+        curl -L https://download.swift.org/swiftly/darwin/swiftly.pkg > swiftly.pkg
-        installer -pkg swift-x.y.z.pkg -target CurrentUserHomeDirectory
+        installer -pkg swiftly.pkg -target CurrentUserHomeDirectory
         ```

-        Now run swiftly init to finish the installation:
+        Once the package is installed, run `swiftly init` to finish the installation:

         ```
-        ~/usr/local/bin/swiftly init
+        ~/.swiftly/bin/swiftly init
         ```
     }
 }

-Swiftly will install itself and download the latest available Swift toolchain.
-Follow the prompts for any additional steps.
+Swiftly installs itself and downloads the latest available Swift toolchain.
+Follow the prompts for any additional steps that may be required.
 Once everything is done you can begin using swift.

 ```
 $ swift --version